-Across the diverse country of the Link there are few ubiquitous species and systems that provide useful conservation targets for the whole Link.
-After much review of literature, some hard thinking and discussion with other landscape scale conservation practitioners it was decided that the most useful conservation targets were the ecological processes that underpin a functional, resilient landscape in south-western Australia.
+NOTE: This note on terminology relates to Open Standards terms.
+We need a similar glossary for terms like 'function', structurally complex, resilience, threatening processes and more discussion with other landscape scale conservation practitioners it was decided that the most useful conservation targets were the ecological processes that underpin a functional, resilient landscape in south-western Australia.

 Functional, resilient landscapes are those in which ecological processes are sufficiently intact to sustain their ecosystems, communities and species.
-Threats to the biodiversity of an area act through disrupting the ecological processes on which the ecosystems, communities and species depend.
+Stresses on the biodiversity of an area act through disrupting the ecological processes on which the ecosystems, communities and species depend.
 To identify the ecological processes that we need to maintain and restore across Gondwana Link, we used a modification of the work by Bennett et al (2009) and Soulé et al (2004).

-Table 1: Ecological processes used by Gondwana Link in this plan and their relationship to essential ecological processes identified by Bennet et al. 2009 and Soule et al. 2004.
+Table 1: Ecological processes used by Gondwana Link in this plan and their relationship to essentialecological processes identified by Bennet et al. 2009 and Soule et al. 2004.

-Gondwana Link 2014 Bennett et al 2009 Summarised ecological Soulé et al 2004 Reviewed seven categories of Ecological Processes used in Whole of Link Guide processes under these seven categories to show ways in which they contribute to and sustain biodiversity "ecological phenomenathat require landscape permeability and that must be considered when planning for the maintenance of biological diversity and ecological resilience in Australia (Climatic processes and variability considered under "Natural biological and physical heterogeneity"; Human-forced rapid change included as a threat in Open Standards analysis) Climatic processes Climate variability in space and time and human-forced rapid climate change Natural biological and physical heterogeneity Space/time variability in primary productivity (Included above) Formation of biophysical habitats Hydrological processes Hydrological processes Hydroecological relations and flows at all scales (Coastal zone mostly not included within the Gondwana Link area; water, nutrient and energy fluxes considered under other targets) Coastal zone fluxes of organisms, matter and energy Trophic interactions (Other interactions between organisms - pollination, herbivory etc - considered under other targets) Interactions between organisms Trophic relations at regional scales Wildlife populations and movements Movements of organisms Animal migration, dispersal and other large scale movements of individuals and propagules Evolutionary processes (Includes movements of genetic material, propagules) Spatially dependent evolutionary processes at all scales Natural disturbance regimes Natural disturbance regimes Fire and other forms of disturbance at regional scales
+Gondwana Link 2014 Bennett et al 2009 Soulé et al 2004 Ecological Processes used in Whole of Link Guide Summarised ecological processes under these seven categories to show ways in which they contribute to and sustain biodiversity Reviewed seven categories of "ecological phenomenathat require landscape permeability and that must be considered when planning for the maintenance of biological diversity and ecological resilience in Australia Climatic processes and variability considered under Human-forced rapid change is included as a threat in Open Standards analysis.
+Climatic processes Climate variability in space and time and human-forced rapid climate change Natural biological and physical heterogeneity Space/time variability in primary productivity (Included above) Formation of biophysical habitats Hydrological processes Hydrological processes Hydroecological relations and flows at all scales (Coastal zone mostly not included within the Gondwana Link area; water, nutrient and energy fluxes considered under other targets) Coastal zone fluxes of organisms, matter and energy Trophic interactions (While closely related, other interactions between organisms - pollination, herbivory etc - are considered under other targets) Interactions between organisms Trophic relations at regional scales Wildlife populations and movements (Plant pollinator movement, seed dispersal is included as just as important for plant evolutionary/ecological processes - and performance might be better measured by plant genetic outcomes than by looking at animal movements) Movements of organisms Animal migration, dispersal and other large scale movements of individuals and propagules Evolutionary processes (Includes movements of genetic material, propagules) Spatially dependent evolutionary processes at all scales Natural disturbance regimes (interacts with hydrological processes, such as major flood events) Natural disturbance regimes Fire and other forms of disturbance at regional scales